An overview of the current landscape

 ZigiOps will find the corresponding mapping field in Jira and update it with an attachment, comment, or anything we have defined.

 After that, we can define the updates on the ServiceNow incidents, based on the actions your DevOps team has taken and placed in the Jira task.

 - ZigiOps will poll Jira for changes on the task/s every 60 seconds, or per the interval you select.

 - The integration platform will transform the Jira task updates to the ServiceNow incidents, based on the mapping

 - ZigiOps will find the corresponding ServiceNow incident and update or close it, if the DevOps team have finalized it.

 Once we are done with that we can save the and enable the integration.

 ZigiOps vs Internal Integrations

-Choosing the most suitable integration tool can sometimes create a fuss in the organization.
-A common misconception is that internal development is faster, cheaper, and more effective—unfortunately, this is not the case.
-Many customers choose to develop their own Jira ServiceNow integration internally, but after a while realize that this initiative is more expensive, requires a lot of time to configure and test, and in the end, does not fulfill all the requirements.
+Choosing the most suitable integration tool for your ServiceNow Jira integration can sometimes create a fuss in the organization.
+A common misconception is that internal Jira ServiceNow integration development is faster, cheaper, and more effective—unfortunately, this is not the case.
+Many customers choose to develop their own ServiceNow Jira integration internally, but after a while realize that this initiative is more expensive, requires a lot of time to configure and test, and in the end, does not fulfill all the requirements.
 For more information on the difference between internal integration development vs an out-of-the-box product, check our article on the topic.

-The most important things you should be looking at when comparing ready integration platforms versus internal development are:
+The most important things you should be looking at when comparing ready integration platforms for the ServiceNow Jira integration versus internal development are: